Work Your Opportunities

 Contact roles on opportunities tell you which contacts you’re dealing with and how each contact is related to the opportunity.
 You can also use contact roles to link contacts from other accounts to the opportunity.

 You recently completed a deal with Get Cloudy Canada.
-You hear from Leung Chen, a decision maker from Get Cloudy, that she’s planning to talk to her Canadian colleague Lars about your product.
+You hear from Leung Chan, a decision maker from Get Cloudy, that she’s planning to talk to her Canadian colleague Lars about your product.
 For this sale, Lars is an Influencer.
 You can track that important information by giving Lars a role in the opportunity, even though he’s a contact on a different account.

 If you’re following along and don’t see the Contact Roles related list, scroll down.
 Related lists can be displayed in a different order depending on how your admin arranged the page layout.